DIVD-NL/web-www/partners.md

 ### ESET

 Dave Maasland, CEO of [ESET](https://www.eset.com/nl/) sponsored DIVD in 2021 by paying most of the costs of our AS.
-In 2022 ESET supports us with a [serious donation](/donate/#donations-banktransfer) and free licenses
+Since 2022 ESET supports us with a [serious donation](/donate/#donations-banktransfer) and free licenses

 ### LunaVia